Jasper-Nelligan/Link-Organizer/README.md

 Features:

 * Organize all your online learning links into individual classes for easy access
-* Add a image of your class schedule so you don't miss class again
+* Add an image of your class schedule so you don't miss class again
 * Add your Google calendar directly to the page to see upcoming assignments